-- Remain involved in the development and the allocation of funds for transportation planning-specific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program, RAISE, Climate Adaptation Planning program, Safe Streets For All, Rural Tribal Pilot Assistance Program.
-(Quarterly/As needed, ICLTC staff) - Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
+- 1. Remain involved in the development and the allocation of funds for transportation planning-specific programs included in various funding programs such as: IIJA; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program, BUILD, Climate Adaptation Planning program, Regional Surface Transportation Program (RSTP).
+(Quarterly/As needed, ICLTC staff) - 2.
+Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
 This task will not involve any site-specific environmental survey.
 (As needed, ICLTC staff) - 3.
 Ensure that safety and security are considered in the planning and selection of alternatives for proposed local projects.
 (As needed, ICLTC staff) - 4.
 Coordinate Statewide Integrated Traffic Records System (SWITRS) and other collision databases from local law enforcement agencies (CHP, Inyo County Sheriff, and Bishop Police) to identify, prioritize and incorporate safety considerations into the planning of transportation projects.
 (Q1-Q4, ICLTC staff/consultant) - 5.
 Review data from local law enforcement and resource management agencies to identify, prioritize and incorporate measures into planning for transportation projects involving wildlife movement and related traffic safety.
 (Q1-Q4, ICLTC, consultant) - 6.
 Participate and sponsor planning activities related to access and circulation at the Bishop Airport.
 (Quarterly, As needed) - 7.
 Participate in public meetings and transportation studies to identify appropriate local projects that would be suitable for grant proposals.
-(As needed, ICLTC staff, consultant)
+(As needed, ICLTC staff, consultant) - 8.
+The ICLTC shall use performance measures in the evaluation and selection of future planning projects.
+(As needed, ICLTC staff, consultant) - 9.
+Coordinate and consult with the five Tribal Governments on upcoming grant proposals (As needed, ICLTC staff, consultant)

-- 8. The ICLTC shall use performance measures in the evaluation and selection of future planning projects.
-(As needed, ICLTC staff, consultant) - Coordinate and consult with the five Tribal Governments.
-Share local traffic data to gain a clearer image of Inyo County's traffic needs and potential project opportunities.
-(As needed, ICLTC staff, consultant) - 10.
+- 10. Share local traffic data to gain a clearer image of Inyo County's traffic needs and potential project opportunities (As needed, ICLTC staff, consultant) - 11.
 Review the Pedestrian Facilities Inventory of County, City, and Tribal Government roadways and pursuant to the Americans with Disabilities Act.
 Prioritize projects and search for appropriate funding.
-(As needed, ICLTC staff, consultant) - 11.
+(As needed, ICLTC staff, consultant) - 12.
 Coordinate with Caltrans, California Highway Patrol, and Inyo County Sheriff to obtain data regarding fatal and severe injury collisions.
-(Ongoing, as needed, ICLTC staff, consultant). - 12.
-Coordinate with agencies such as the Bureau of Land Management (BLM) and volunteer/stewardship groups to conduct traffic counts, evaluate signage, incursions by OHV's onto non designated areas, and seek viable connections to designated areas, considering the future transition to street legal UTV's in California (Q1-Q4, ICLTC staff, volunteers). - 13.
+(Ongoing, as needed, ICLTC staff, consultant). - 13.
+Coordinate with agencies such as the Bureau of Land Management (BLM) and volunteer/stewardship groups to conduct traffic counts, evaluate signage, incursions by OHV's onto non designated areas, and seek viable connections to designated areas, considering the future transition to street legal UTV's in California (Q1-Q4, ICLTC staff, volunteers). - 14.
 Develop a consortium to monitor the transition to alternative fueling and zero emission vehicles, and coordinate with neighboring counties and agencies such as Caltrans and ESTA to consider the feasibility and siting of hydrogen and alternative fueling stations in the region (Q1-Q4, ICLTC staff).